Kailona/ehr/website/docs/guides/setup-fhir-server.md

 docker-compose up -d --build
 ```

+3. Wait for a few minutes for database initialization and FHIR server startup

-3. Set `INITIALIZE_DB` environment variable to **false** in the docker compose file
+4. Set `INITIALIZE_DB` environment variable to **false** in the docker compose file

+5. FHIR server should be running on `http://localhost:9080`

-4. Restart FHIR server, if needed
+6. Restart FHIR server, if needed

 ```bash
 docker-compose down
 docker-compose up -d
 ```

-5. FHIR server should be running on `http://localhost:9080`

 For more detailed instructions, refer to
 [IBM FHIR Server User's Guide](https://ibm.github.io/FHIR/guides/FHIRServerUsersGuide)

-## Install NGINX Reverse Proxy
+## Setup NGINX Reverse Proxy

 1. Get a domain name and add SSL registration for your domain with [Let's Encrypt](https://letsencrypt.org) to be
    terminated at NGINX.
 This is critical for security!